Answers to questions frequently asked about the Provincial Court:

 If you are a debtor whose circumstances have worsened since you were ordered to pay support in Provincial Court and you can’t pay for a good reason, you may wish to ask a judge to change or cancel the maintenance order and/or to cancel or reduce maintenance arrears that have built up.
 To do this, you must file the appropriate form, such as an Application about a Family Law Matter and a sworn Financial Statement with supporting financial records such as tax returns and bank statements.
 You must deliver (serve) copies of these documents to the person to whom support must be paid and to FMEP.

 Be aware that the law says support orders can be changed if changed circumstances justify it, but that arrears can only be reduced or cancelled if it would be “grossly unfair not to do so”.
 It is therefore important to apply to change an order if you are truly unable to pay for an extended period rather than ignore it and let arrears mount up.

 Challenging FMEP enforcement actions taken outside court

-If you are a maintenance payor and you have issues with enforcement actions taken outside court by FMEP, you may be able to ask a judge to review those actions.
+If you are a maintenance debtor and you have issues with enforcement actions taken outside court by FMEP, you may be able to ask a judge to review those actions.